olalonde/mcp-human/README.md

-# MCP Human-in-the-loop
+# A MCP Server for Humans

 This MCP (Model Context Protocol) server allows AI assistants to delegate tasks to humans via Amazon Mechanical Turk.
-It provides a bridge between AI systems and human workers, enabling hybrid intelligence workflowsj.
+It provides a bridge between AI systems and human workers, enabling hybrid intelligence workflows.

 ## Setup